 - 1/2 teaspoon baking soda

-- 1/2 teaspoon salt
+- 1/2 teaspoon kosher salt

-- 1 1/2 sticks (6 ounces) unsalted butter, room temperature
+- 6 ounces unsalted butter, room temperature

-- 2 eggs
+- 2 large eggs

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

 - 2/3 cup buttermilk

 - 2 cups blueberries (frozen or fresh)

-- Preheat the oven to 350 degrees F. Line 2 baking sheets with parchment paper.
+- Preheat the oven to 350 degrees F. Line one large or two regular baking sheets with parchment paper.

-- Bake the cookies for 15 minutes, or until the edges are just starting to brown.
+- Bake for 15 minutes, or until the edges are just starting to brown.
 Transfer the cookies to a cooling rack after a few minutes.